 The Huanggutun Incident

 The next part of the exhibition finally deals with the namesake of the museum – the Huanggutun Incident.
 We get detailed information on how it was planned, including how the spot for hiding the bomb was chosen, who was on the “planning committee”, to which building the plan was hatched in.
-Then, the journey that took Zhang Zuolin back to Shenyang is described, along with who his travel companions were
+Then, the journey that took Zhang Zuolin back to Shenyang is described, along with who his travel companions were.

-For an even more immersive experience, head to the projection room every hour on the hour between 10:00 (first showing) and 15:00 (last showing) to see multi-media clip about the incident.
+For an even more immersive experience, head to the projection room every hour on the hour between 10:00 (first showing) and 15:00 (last showing) to see a multi-media clip about the incident.

 I love the way they have depicted the incident through so many different media.
 There is a big diorama with “photographers” of the time busily snapping away.
 There are photographs showing the scene as it was then.
 And there is the abovementioned clip that you get to experience at the projection room.